National Professional Qualification

 - Support succession of school leaders and build a cohesive, impact-focused school leadership team

-- A professionally aware and informed leader who can make evidence-based decisions to implement proven behavior management processes and a culture of high expectations within your school
+- A professionally aware and informed leader who can make evidence-based decisions to implement proven behaviour management processes and a culture of high expectations within your school

 How is NPQLBC delivered

 NPQLBC makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching.